Squirrel White

-Marquarius Malik White (born May 5, 2004) is an American football wide receiver for the Tennessee Volunteers.
+Marquarius Malik "Squirrel" White (born May 5, 2004) is an American college football wide receiver for the Florida State Seminoles, he previously played for the Tennessee Volunteers.

+Early life

+White's great-grandmother nicknamed him "Squirrel" as an infant because he imitated the movement of a squirrel in her garden.
+According to White, "When she was holding me, there was a squirrel in her garden.
+It picked her tomato.
+And when the squirrel moved, I moved at the same time.
+So she started calling me [Squirrel]."

 High school career

-White earned the nickname "squirrel" from his grandmother as an infant.
 He attended Clay-Chalkville High School in Clay, Alabama.
 As a senior, he had 49 receptions for 1,162 yards and 16 touchdowns.
 White committed to the University of Tennessee to play college football.
 White also ran track in high school.

 College career

 As a true freshman at Tennessee, White played in 12 games and had 30 receptions for 481 yards with two touchdowns.

+After the 2024 school season Squirrel entered the transfer portal.
+He landed with the Florida State Seminoles.